pockerman/qubit-notes/ml/2025-04-29-prompt-methods.md

-# qubit-note: Prompt Methods
+# qubit-note: LLM Series | Prompting Methods

 ## Overview

-In this note I want to go over some basic prompt techniques.
+In this note I want to go over some basic prompting techniques.
 Specifically, we will look into the following methods

 - <a herf="https://www.promptingguide.ai/techniques/zeroshot">Zero-shot prompting</a>